 Healthy living is important for everyone.
 But, when you have diabetes, it is particularly important to maintain healthy blood pressure and cholesterol levels as well as refrain from smoking.
 Doing so can decrease your chances of developing eye diseases.
 By taking some initiative with your lifestyle choices, you can protect your eyes from vision-threatening conditions and maintain healthy eyes for life.

 By following these tips, you can manage your health effectively.
 With proper preventative care, diabetes does not have to impact your vision.
-For more information or to make an appointment, call us today at 614-939-1600.
+For more information or to make an appointment, call us today.